narbehaj/ssl-checker/README.md

 `-J, --json-save` Use this if you want to save as JSON file per host

 `-a, --analyze` This argument will include security analyze on the certificate.
 Takes more time.
 No result means failed to analyze.

+`-v, --verbose` Shows more output.
+Good for troubleshooting.

 `-h, --help`	Shows the help and exit